Tupaia (mammal): Characteristics

 One outstanding characteristic of Tupaia species is their color vision.
 They have rod and cone visual receptors similar to humans and other primates.

 Classification and taxonomic history

 When Diard and Duvaucel described the first specimen of the common treeshrew Tupaia glis in 1820, they considered it a species of Sorex.
 T. everetti was moved back into the genus from Urogale, disbanding the latter, based on a 2011 molecular phylogeny.

-Subsequent to Raffles' description of the genus, these additional Tupaia species were described:
+The following species are in the genus Tupaia: